Dudukun/alx-higher_level_programming/0x0C-python-almost_a_circle/models/README.md

-Write the class Rectangle that inherits from Base:
+Write the class Square that inherits from Rectangle